 139. Variation of commitments (guarantee relating to a regulated contract)

-(1) In this section, “contract of guarantee” means a contract of guarantee that relates to a regulated contract.
+(1) In this section, contract of guarantee means a contract of guarantee that relates to a regulated contract.

 (2) Where a guarantor under a contract of guarantee, by reason of illness, unemployment or other reasonable cause, is unable reasonably to discharge his obligations under the contract, the guarantor may, where he reasonably expects that he would be able to discharge his obligations —